-By far the most common procedure outside of fine tuning that a technician has to perform is a process called ‘pitch raising’.
+By far, the most common procedure outside of fine tuning that a technician has to perform is a process called ‘pitch raising’.
 This is a special tuning where the pitch is brought up sharp of A440 and then allowed to settle into place.
 The piano is then fine-tuned, therefore necessitating two tunings on the same visit.
 This procedure is very common because pianos are constantly drifting flat, meaning their pitch is slowly lowering over time.
 If you haven’t had your piano tuned in a few years you can expect that it will need a pitch raise (in some extreme cases more than one) in addition to the regular tuning.
 A pitch raise generally leaves the tuning unstable and you may want to have the piano tuned again in about a week.
 Keep in mind if you have your piano tuned at least once a year you will not have to deal with it going flat and therefore needing the extra work.

 Leaving it flat

 Sometimes the technician will offer you the option to tune your piano normally but leave it flat.
 We call this “tuning the piano to itself”.
 This option forgoes the pitch raise and leaves the tuning more stable, but it will be a low pitch overall.
 It will still sound clean and in-tune.

 - It will be challenging to play along with other instruments